r-craig73/rub_duino/README.md

 * Rspec setup (Unit Testing and Models): In the terminal, run the following command `$ bundle exec rails generate rspec:install`.
 Files will be generated in the spec folder.
 In the home repository folder run `$ rspec` to view tests passing or failing.
 * Dino installation: Insert `gem 'dino'` in the `Gemfile` and run `$ bundle install` to install the rubygem.
 Download and install the Arduino IDE software.
 After verifying USB connection to your Arduino device, open the `rub_duino/du/du.ino` file.
 Upload the file (right arrow) to install dino.
 You can now close the Arduino software.
 Detailed instructions are located in https://github.com/austinbv/dino.
 * Database setup: Run `$ rails db:create` to generate a database.
 Run `$ rails generate migration action_name` generate a migration file for table manipulation.
 After generating the necessary tables, run `$ rails db:migrate` to prepare the database.
 Run `$ rails db:test:prepare` to create the Active Record schema.rb file.
 To run a seed to populate a database, run `$ rails db:seed`.
+* In a terminal, start postgres database system `$ postgres`
-* Rails server: Run `$ rails server` to start the Rails server.
-Navigate to `http://localhost:3000`.
+* In another terminal, start Rails server `$ rails server`.
+Navigate a web browser (Chrome, Firefox, etc.) to `http://localhost:3000`.
 Refresh the page to reload any changes to the source files.

 ## Bugs
 * Possible latency issues between either Arduino card or rails server.